-Tanaka Ryohei 田中良平 is world renowned for the fine detail and intricate effects that he achieves in his etchings.
-Born in Takatsuki City outside of Osaka, Ryohei began his career studying etching under Professor Furuno in 1963.
+Ryohei Tanaka is world renowned for his intricate etchings of rural Japan.
+Born in Takatsuki City outside of Osaka, Ryohei began his career studying etching under Professor Yoshio Furuno in 1963.
 One year later, he became a member of the Kyoto Etchers Group.
-In 1976, he began exhibiting with the Japan Print Association.
-Ryohei has won a numerous awards in Japan, Europe and the U.S., and today is one of the most popular Japanese contemporary print artists.
+In 1966, he began exhibiting with the Japan Print Association and became a full member in 1973.
+Ryohei won numerous awards in Japan, Europe and the U.S., and remains of the most popular Japanese contemporary print artists today.
+He is best known for his etchings, but he also produced some aquatints and mezzotints.
+Ryohei’s did not imagine his compositions, but drew from reality, basing his work on sketches of the Japanese countryside.
 Ryohei Tanaka’s prints are widely collected and can be found in the permanent collections of the Museum of Fine Arts Boston, the Metropolitan Museum of Art, and the Cleveland Museum of Art.

 When I think of art I think of beauty.
 Beauty is the mystery of life.
 It is not in the eye it is in the mind. - Agnes Martin